kjswalls/oncallbot/readme.md

 `/oncall 19.5.1 5/3/19`

 This command bypasses the modal and creates a new release (`19.5.1`) on the specified date (`5/3/19`) if that release doesn't already exist.

+These methods automatically assign engineers and create Slack reminders for those engineers.
+Each release is defaulted to start at 9PM PST on the date you specify.

 </p>
 </details>